Hedda Stiernstedt

-Hedda Matilda Stiernstedt (born December 3, 1987) is a Swedish actress.
-Born into the Stiernstedt family, she is the daughter of painter Jöran Modéer and teacher Metta Stiernstedt.
+Hedda Matilda Stiernstedt (born 3 December 1987) is a Swedish actress.
 Her breakthrough roles were as Nina Löwander in Vår tid är nu (2017–2021) and as Alice in Unga Sophie Bell (2015).

 Life and career

 Early life and career beginnings

-Stiernstedt was born December 3, 1987, in St. Göran's parish, Sweden.
-Her father Jöran Modéer, is a painter.
-Her mother, Baroness Metta Stiernstedt, is a teacher.
-A maternal ancestor, Erik Gustaf Gejier was a renowned Swedish writer, historian, poet, philosopher and composer.
+Stiernstedt was born 3 December 1987, in St. Göran's parish, Sweden.
+Her father, Jöran Modéer, is a painter.
+Her mother, Baroness Metta Stiernstedt, of the Stiernstedt family, is a teacher.
+A maternal ancestor, Erik Gustaf Geijer was a renowned Swedish writer, historian, poet, philosopher and composer.